top of page

 (ZAHIDA’S SON)

-Sam is a very entrepreneurial young gentleman.
-He has a real zest for life and has big dreams for himself.
-He is currently studying at university while managing for Jennifer’s shop.
-His mam, Zahida, is one of Jennifers best friends.
+Sam has a real zest for life.
+He is currently studying business while managing Jennifer’s shop.
+His mam, Zahida, is one of Jennifer's best friends.

 He witnessed his mother have no financial independence, and with that saw his father control her in many ways.
 Seeing his mother’s self-esteem being stripped away over the years, Sam encouraged her alongside her close friends to consider leaving her husband, which she eventually did.

-Sam is a proud feminist and stands proudly beside his now entrepreneurial mam, who has rebuilt her life.
+Sam is a proud feminist and stands proudly beside his now entrepreneurial mam, who is rebuilding her life.
 He supports female equality.
 He doesn’t find his masculinity is threatened by women who are earning more, or have more material things than he does.
-He knows, having being mentored by his mother, that he has many qualities other than financial that is beneficial and attractive to a woman, that is kindness, respect, support, great listener and communicator, they are characteristics money can’t buy.
+He knows, having being parented well by his mother, that he has many qualities other than financial that is beneficial and attractive to a woman, that is kindness, respect, support, great listener and communicator, they are characteristics money can’t buy.

 bottom of page